Sheffield boxing: More honours lined up for Liam Cameron?

 TV pundit John Evans said on Boxnation recently that Heffron was “ready to explode in 2018.

-“He said he can do that wegith - if hje can I have got no idea who can stop him.
+“He said he can do that weight - if he can I have got no idea who can stop him.
 He is a massive puncher.”

 Meanwhile Sheffield’s Sam O’maison is closing in on a shot at a vacant title.

-The super lightweight posted on social media: “Looks like the English Title fight could be on the Kell Brook show at Sheffield Arena in March or on the Lee Selby vs Josh Warrington show in Leeds in May.
+The super lightweight posted on social media: “Looks like the English Title fight could be on the Kell Brook show in March or on the Lee Selby vs Josh Warrington show in May.

 READ MORE: Click here for all the latest news from the fight scene